peterhoward42/minikafka/docs/log.md

 o  Persistent using filesystem
     *  Design
+    *  Write up file sys rationale
+    *  Can we make the backing store test suite re-usable across any backend implementation?
+        *  Remind suite facilities
+        *  Regardless, how inject concrete type?
+        *  Needs still be go test .
+        *  Get it to work
+        *  Comment properly and rename as necessary
+        *  Ditch old test file
+o  switch to doc.go
+o  don't call it toy anything
-    *  Write up file sys rationale o  Can we make the backing store test suite re-usable across any backend implementation? o  switch to doc.go o  test docco in godoc o  Tidy and make consistent all log messages o  Test
+o  say host should be host but can be just port o  test docco in godoc o  Tidy and make consistent all log messages o  Test